St. Peter, WI Demographics

 A map of St. Peter's Population by Race

-Of the 804 places in Wisconsin, St. Peter is the 299th most populous.
+St. Peter is ranked the 330th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Peter was ranked the 299th most populous place in the 2020 Census.

 St. Peter's White Population